 Jefferson enjoyed the social opportunities available in the capital, which included dances at the Raleigh Tavern, playing his violin at the Governor’s Palace, attending theater performances, and visiting Randolph relatives.
 He experienced romantic disappointment when Rebecca Burwell spurned his marriage proposal after an evening in the Raleigh Tavern.

-In 1765, Jefferson witnessed Patrick Henry's brilliant orations against the Stamp Act from a doorway in the Capitol.
-He returned as a member of the House of Burgesses, then represented Virginia in the Continental Congress, where he penned the Declaration of Independence.
+In 1765, Jefferson witnessed Patrick Henry’s brilliant orations against the Stamp Act from a doorway in the Capitol building in Williamsburg.
+He returned, four years later, as a member of the House of Burgesses.
+Then, in 1775 and 1776, he represented Virginia in the Continental Congress, where he penned the Declaration of Independence.

-While serving as Virginia’s second governor, Jefferson lived in the Governor’s Palace.
+While serving as Virginia’s second elected governor, Jefferson lived in the Governor’s Palace.
 And while governor, in 1779, Jefferson’s proposal to end state sponsorship of religion was defeated in the House of Burgesses.
-But the Statute for Religious Freedom was eventually passed in 1786 and stood as one of his proudest accomplishments.
+The Statute for Religious Freedom was eventually passed in 1786 and stood as one of his proudest accomplishments.

-His days in Williamsburg ended when the capital moved to Richmond in 1789, but Jefferson looked back fondly at his time in Williamsburg, which were formative years for his intellectual and political development.
-After the Revolution, he continued to shape the young nation’s destiny, serving as Minister to France, the first secretary of state, vice president under John Adams, and completing the Louisiana Purchase during his two terms as president.
+He lived in Williamsburg for twenty years until he helped to move the capital to Richmond, Virginia in 1780.
+Jefferson looked back fondly at his time in Williamsburg, which were formative for his intellectual and political development.
+After the Revolution, he continued to shape the young nation’s identity, serving as Minister to France, the first secretary of state under President Washington, vice president under John Adams, and completing the Louisiana Purchase during his two terms as president.

 The story of America is full of hope and struggle.
 Step into the past with Thomas Jefferson and learn about his contribution to the founding of our nation as you engage with him and experience his world.Find a Program